giovannibenussi/authorize/README.md

   include Authorize
 end

-# We have a User class, so we must define a UserPolicy class:
+# We have a Post class, so we must define a PostPolicy class:
 class PostPolicy
   def can_create?
     yes